Content:

 To All Who Believe

-• "Faith comes from hearing, and hearing through the word of Christ."
+- "Faith comes from hearing (with faith), and hearing through the

 The Depth of Riches

-Chapter 11 deals with the "Replacement Theology", also called the "Fulfillment Theology" or "Supercessionism".
-It means the following:
+Chapter 11 deals with "Replacement Theology", also called "Fulfillment Theology"

 That theology is refuted in Rom 11: God hasn't rejected all the Jews in Israel

-(Rom 11:56).
-There is also today a remnant left in Israel, Jews who believe
+(Rom 11:5–6).
+There is also today a remnant left in Israel, Jews who believe in Jesus as Messiah.
+The Jews haven't fallen beyond recovery (Rom 11:11a (NIV)).

 Through the transgressions of the Jews, salvation has come to the Gentiles, to the non-Jews, to make the Jews jealous (Rom 11:11b, 10:19–21,